Daniel-97/cloudflare-ddns-go/README.md

 # cloudflare-ddns-go
-A simple go client used to update dynamic DNS entries on Cloudflare accounts
+A simple zero dependency go client used to update DNS entries on Cloudflare accounts based on current ip

+## Supported IP version
+- ipv4
+- ipv6